13.1 Ninety-Day, Sixty-Day, and Thirty-Day Plan

 90 days out: close the map

 Build an error log now.
-Each miss should record the topic, reason, corrective action, and re-test date.
+Each miss records four fields: topic, reason, corrective action, and re-test date.
 The reason matters more than the score.
-A formula miss needs a different fix than a misread qualifier, a weak concept, or a calculator habit.
+A formula miss needs a different fix than a misread qualifier, a weak concept, or a sloppy calculator keystroke.

-This is also the right time to check non-content risk.
-Confirm that your valid international travel passport is current and matches your CFA Institute account.
+This is also the time to retire non-content risk.
+Confirm that your valid international travel passport is current and its name matches your CFA Institute account exactly.
 Confirm your exam appointment.
-Reserve 10 to 20 hours for the Practical Skills Module because PSM completion is required to receive results.
+Reserve 10 to 20 hours for the Practical Skills Module (PSM), because PSM completion is required to receive results and is included free with registration.

 60 days out: practice becomes the curriculum

-Around 60 days, official mock exams are typically available in the Learning Ecosystem.
+Around 60 days, official mock exams are typically live in the CFA Institute Learning Ecosystem.
 Treat them as diagnostic assets, not trophies.
-Take them under timed conditions, then spend more time reviewing than testing.
-The review is where score improvement is created.
+Take each under timed conditions, then spend more time reviewing than testing — the review is where score improvement is created.

-Your practice mix should include topic drills, 90-question sessions, and full two-session rehearsals.
-Use topic drills to repair gaps.
-Use 90-question sessions to train pace.
-Use full mocks to test stamina, break discipline, and recovery after difficult questions.
+Your practice mix should include topic drills, full 90-question sessions, and at least one full two-session rehearsal.
+Topic drills repair gaps; 90-question sessions train pace; full mocks test stamina, break discipline, and recovery after a hard item.

 Practice resultDiagnosisNext action

-Many calculation errorsProcess problem.Rebuild formula sheet and calculator sequence.
+Many calculation errorsProcess problem.Rebuild formula sheet and exact calculator sequence.

 Many close conceptual missesWeak distinction.Write contrast tables and retest in 48 hours.

-Same topic repeatsCoverage gap.Schedule focused topic block before more mocks.
+Same topic keeps repeatingCoverage gap.Schedule a focused topic block before more mocks.

 30 days out: narrow the variance